 Message from the Chief:

-As the new Chief of Enforcement for Delaware Division of Fish & Wildlife, I am proud to lead our dedicated team of Natural Resources Police officers.
+As Chief of Enforcement for DNREC's Division of Fish & Wildlife, I am proud to lead our dedicated team of Natural Resources Police officers.
 Our goal is to achieve public compliance with laws and regulations through education and enforcement actions that help conserve Delaware’s fish and wildlife resources and ensure safe boating and public safety.
 My career with Fish & Wildlife began in 1989, and has provided me the opportunity to work throughout the state and through the ranks, most recently as Captain of our Sussex County region.
 I look forward to serving you and Delaware’s fish and wildlife resources.

 Chief Robert Legates